apache/druid/docs/api-reference/supervisor-api.md

 Creates a new Supervisor or updates an existing one for the same datasource with a new schema and configuration.

-You can create a Supervisor spec using [Apache Kafka ingestion streaming](../development/extensions-core/kafka-ingestion.md#define-a-supervisor-spec) or [Amazon Kinesis ingestion](../development/extensions-core/kinesis-ingestion.md#submitting-a-supervisor-spec).
+You can create a supervisor spec using [Apache Kafka](../development/extensions-core/kafka-ingestion.md#define-a-supervisor-spec) or [Amazon Kinesis](../development/extensions-core/kinesis-ingestion.md#submitting-a-supervisor-spec).
 Once created, a Supervisor will persist in the metadata database.

 Using this endpoint on an existing Supervisor for the same datasource will result in the running Supervisor signaling its tasks to stop reading and begin publishing, exiting itself, and a new Supervisor being created with the provided configuration from the request body.
 This submits a new schema while retaining existing publishing tasks and starting new tasks at the previous task offsets.